sdimakis/moral-psych-sp2022/content/syllabus.md

 |:-:|
 </div>

-The midterm exam is <u>take-home, open notes, and you will have a week to complete it.</u> The exam will become available on Canvas during week 6 after Thursday's class and is due one week later.
+The midterm exam is <b>take-home, open notes, and you will have a week to complete it.</b> The exam will become available on Canvas during week 6 after Thursday's class and is due one week later.
 The exam will consist of 25 multiple choice questions (2 points each) and 5 short answer questions (10 points each) and will focus on the readings and lecture content from weeks 1-6.

 <div class="heatMap">